lblod/impersonation-service/README.md

 # Impersonation service
-A microservice that allows users to impersonate other resources.
+A microservice that allows users to impersonate other accounts.

 ## Tutorials
 ### Add the impersonation-service to a stack